lukaskupczyk/react-hook-theme/README.md

 ## Features

--   Provides the theme context to components.
+-   Provides the theme context to components
--   Hook to retrieve and change the current theme.
+-   Hook to retrieve and change the current theme
--   Toggle to switch between dark and light mode.
+-   Optional toggle to switch between dark and light mode
--   Automatic detection of users' browser settings.
+-   Automatic detection of users' browser settings
--   Persists the selected theme to local storage.
+-   Optionally persists the selected theme to local storage

 ## Example